telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiSelect.md

 ###  HeaderTemplate `String`

 Specifies a static HTML content, which will be rendered as a header of the popup element.

-###  Height `Unit`

-The height of the suggestion popup in pixels.
-The default value is 200 pixels.

 ###  HighlightFirst `Boolean`